TsuHaoHsu/echotext/README.md

 The app integrates with MongoDB to store user and message data.

 ## Features
-- **User Authentication**: Login, registration, and JWT-based authentication.
+- **User Authentication**: Login, registration, and JWT-based authentication(Currently does not retain login upon closing app).
 - **Messaging**: Real-time text messaging with WebSocket support.
 - **Friend Requests**: Add, accept, or cancel friend requests.
 - **Profile Management**: View friends' profiles. (work in progress)